meeshkan/worlds-greatest-website/blog/2020-03-27-typeddict-vs-dataclasses.md

   return (x.right - x.left) * (y.up - y.down)
 ```

 After running our code again, we get the result of `27`.
-This is what we would expect the area of a 9x3 rectangle to be 🎉
+This is what we would expect the area of a 9x3 rectangle to be.

+<a name="adding-type-definitions"></a>

 ### Adding type definitions